Selecting vendors for your organization can be a daunting task.

 The Request for Proposal (RFP)

-These three documents, while similar in their function are still quite different and contribute significantly to the supplier qualification process.
-Here’s a detailed guide to each document and how they fit into your supplier qualification.
+These three documents, while similar in their function, are still quite different and contribute significantly to the supplier qualification process.

 This a request for general information on the problems you’re faced with, what the vendor knows about it, what could be the cause, any applicable solutions the vendor can offer, any previous experience the vendor may have with similar situations.
 The request for information gets the ball rolling so that suppliers can come forward to position themselves as fit to address a need an organization has.